Ichi-go, Ichi-e. A Life Lesson from Mom

-By some miracle, I managed to refocus and reorient myself to the task and person at hand.
-I studied her intently—The dry crusted food at the corner of her mouth.
-Hazel eyes.
-Soft wisps of gray hair across her forehead.
-Wrinkles and crevasses born of 84 years of living and loving.
-She was beautiful and I had nearly missed it.
+By some small miracle, I managed to refocus—to reorient myself to the task and the person at hand.
+I studied her intently: the dry, crusted food at the corner of her mouth; hazel eyes; soft wisps of gray hair across her forehead; wrinkles and crevices born of 84 years of living and loving.
+She was beautiful, and I had nearly missed it.

-I lifted a spoonful of pureed soup to her lips and a bit dribbled down her chin.
-In a reflexive move reminiscent of times when I fed my own children, I scooped up the dribble with the edge of the spoon and brought it back to her mouth.
+I lifted a spoonful of puréed soup to her lips, and a bit dribbled down her chin.
+In a reflexive move, reminiscent of feeding my own children years earlier, I scooped up the dribble with the edge of the spoon and brought it back to her mouth.

-“Mom!”
-I called out to her.
+“Mom,” I said softly.
 I gently turned her face toward mine.

 “Do you remember when you fed me like this?”

-Her gaze slowly went from distant to a vague sense of recognition.
-She looked into my eyes and there was the hint of an upturned corner of her mouth.
-The eyes soon responded with a brightness only born of a genuine, heartfelt smile.
-We connected, mother to son, but for just a moment.
+Her gaze slowly shifted—from distant to something approaching recognition.
+She looked into my eyes and there was the faintest upturn at the corner of her mouth.
+Then her eyes brightened, the unmistakable sign of a genuine, heartfelt smile.
+We connected—mother to son—but only for a moment.

-On the 3 ½-hour drive home on New Year’s Day, I had ample time to reflect on my visit with Mom.
-It occurred to me, the most precious moments with her are likely to be fleeting, buried amongst the mundane and those moments need to be recognized, treasured, and celebrated.
-It also occurred to me, most of life and life’s relationships are like that—special moments and treasures buried in the mundane, repetitive toil of the “every day.”
-How many of these sacred moments do I miss by not fully engaging?
+On the three-and-a-half-hour drive home on New Year’s Day, I had ample time to reflect on my visit.
+It occurred to me that the most precious moments with my mom are likely to be fleeting, buried among the mundane, and that those moments must be recognized, treasured, and celebrated.
+It also struck me that most of life—and most relationships—are like that: sacred moments hidden within the repetitive toil of the everyday.
+How many of these moments do I miss by not fully engaging?

-There’s a Japanese idiom, ichi-go ichi-e, which literally translates “one time, one encounter.”
-It can also be translated “once in a lifetime” or “never again.”
-The big idea of this idiom is that every interaction in life, no matter how fleeting, routine, repetitive or mundane is, in its own special way, unique, never to be repeated and because of that, it needs to be treasured.
+There is a Japanese idiom, ichi-go ichi-e, which literally translates as “one time, one encounter.”
+It can also mean “once in a lifetime” or “never again.”
+The heart of this idea is that every interaction in life—no matter how fleeting, routine, or mundane—is unique, never to be repeated, and therefore worthy of attention and reverence.

-Ichi-go, ichi-e as a life discipline, treasuring each moment with friends, family, colleagues, patients, and especially God, fully focused on and treasuring that which is immediately present in front of me.
+Ichi-go ichi-e as a life discipline—treasuring each moment with friends, family, colleagues, patients, and especially God; fully focused on, and present with, who is directly in front of me.

 Published by drsensintaffar